Winter Hot Picnic Ideas

 • Cheesy Bean wraps: For a picnic that creates some serious comfort food vibes…. take a hot pot of beans, an extra pot of grated cheese and wrap them up on the go!

-TOP TIP: wrap the wraps in foil to keep them soft, then use the foil to wrap around the bottom of the wrap to avoid bean based leaks!
+TOP TIP: keep the wraps in foil to keep them soft, then use the foil to wrap around the bottom of the wrap to avoid bean based leaks!

 An after school hot picnic, Otley Surprise View